-For most students, Zoom classes are the new normal.
+For most students, Zoom classes have become the new normal.
 While they do admittedly have a lot of advantages–among the chance to work from home (which comes in handy in the middle of a pandemic)–they can also be quite chaotic and stressful.
-Having attended many Zoom seminars in the past months, I learned quite a lot about the challenges that come with online learning.
+Having attended a lot of Zoom seminars in the past months, I learned quite a lot about the challenges that come with online learning.
 For everyone who’s still trying to adjust, I’ve collected a few tips that’ll hopefully help you get through this weird time of online teaching.

 1. Create a Regular Study Space

 Even though it might be tempting to do so, don’t stay in bed or sit on your sofa during a zoom class.
 Instead, find a quiet place in your flat or house that allows you to focus on class (and that has a decent WiFi connection), and make it your consistent place for learning.
 If you’re struggling to stay motivated at home, I recommend going to your university or local library (only if possible, of course!).

 2. Eliminate Distractions